-Raci Matrix is a charting tool, and it stands for- Responsible – Accountable – Consult – Inform.
-When it comes to monitoring the tasks of a complex project, the overall process gets tedious, not just because of the complexity, but also because it becomes difficult and confusing to keep track of the tasks and the people involved in it.
+Raci Matrix is a charting tool, and it stands for Responsible – Accountable – Consult – Inform.
+When it comes to monitoring the tasks of a complex project, the overall process gets tedious, not just because of the complexity but also because it becomes difficult and confusing to keep track of the tasks and the people involved in them.

 Yes, there is a quick chart solution to this called the Raci Matrix

 What is Raci Matrix?

 Raci Matrix is a simple tool that is effective for improving the accountability and methodology used worldwide for a project, program, or any organizational change.
 Especially used by HR managers, business coaches, and top businesses to improve productivity, employee engagement, and business efficiency.

 In layman’s terms, it is a tool that enables you to identify who is responsible, accountable, consulted, or informed for every task that is carried out in a project.